ethan-young/hidden-talents-multiverse/README.md

 1.  `codebooks/`: lists of variable names, labels, and value labels (where applicable).
 2.  `data/`: data, stored as an `.Rdata` file and `.csv` files.
-3.  `manuscript`: a manuscript written in R markdown for submission to a journal.
+3.  `manuscript/`: a manuscript written in R markdown for submission to a journal.
 4.  `multiverse-objects/`: all `.Rdata` files containing objects necessary for performing multiverse analyses and storing intermediary results.